tiffanyho68/Animated-Facial-Expression-Recognition/README.md

-• Developed a model that predicts the emotions of cartoon characters through the use of a CNN and a diverse set of training images <br/>
-• Developed using Python - documented in a CHI format research paper
+• Developed a model with Python that predicts the emotions of cartoon characters through the use of a CNN and a diverse set of training images, documented in a CHI format paper